costikid/poemly/README.md

 # With email

 Configure nodemailer for email functionality and Mailslurp's SMTP server for testing.
 Follow [these instructions](https://www.mailslurp.com/guides/smtp-imap/).
 Remember to include Mailslurp's API key in the .env.
+I have now removed the code below because I exceeded the API limit.
+But it's a valid template, regardless of the SMTP server you are using.

 - **authcontroller.js**